rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240219_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 2149s
+Video Keywords: []
+Video Views: 7496
+Video Rating: None
+---

-# The Booming Business of Cutting Babies’ Tongues
+# The Booming Business of Cutting Babiesâ€™ Tongues
 **New York Times Podcasts:** [February 19, 2024](https://www.youtube.com/watch?v=ZMQ583iwtf0)
 *  From the New York Times, I'm Sabrina Tavernisi, and this is The Daily.
 *  A Times investigation has found that doctors are increasingly performing unnecessary medical